March 26, 1883

 When Alva Vanderbilt built a home, she built a castle, and when she threw a housewarming party, it was the party of the century.

-The “Petit Chateau,” Alva’s new house in the middle of so-called Vanderbilt Row at 660 5th Ave, was a most grandiose and attention-grabbing structure.
+The “Petit Chateau,” Alva’s new house in the middle of so-called Vanderbilt Row at 660 5th Ave, was the most grandiose and attention-grabbing structure.
 But building the house was just the first part of the plan.
 The next move was a housewarming party.
-Well before the time when advertising became close to a science, Alva knew to advertise the upcoming event.
+Well before the time when advertising became a commonplace tool, Alva knew how to advertise an upcoming event.
 The city was abuzz with the expectation.
 On top of rumors and the usual drawing-room conversations, the preparations for the ball received wide coverage in the media as journalists were specifically invited into the house while it was being made ready.

-The party was supposed to be a dress-up.
-Those who expected the be invited were planning highly elaborate costumes while the young people were practicing their dance steps.
+The party was fashioned as a dress-up and, supplying proper momentousness to the occasion, it featured the Viscountess of Mandeville as the guest of honor.
+The Viscountess was Consuelo Yznaga, Alva’s childhood friend who had since married Viscount Mandeville and later became the Duchess of Manchester.
+Those who expected to be invited were planning highly elaborate costumes while the young people were practicing their dance steps.
 In the tradition of the 19th century, balls always started with quadrilles performed by young couples.
 Every young society lady in town was looking into a mirror imagining herself in a whimsical costume and practicing these very important quadrille steps.
 One of those young ladies was Carrie, Mrs. Astor’s daughter.
-When all her friends received the invitations, young Carrie didn’t get one.
+When all her friends received the invitations, young Carrie Astor didn’t get one.
 And that was the key part of Alva’s ingenious plan!
 In order to procure the invitation for her daughter to the ball, Mrs. Astor had to drop her pride, drive her carriage up the street to Mrs. Vanderbilt’s house, and drop her calling card.
 Thus, Alva Vanderbilt was formally introduced to the leader of the society and ensured her place in the pantheon of Mrs. Astor’s 400.

 As per Gilded Age custom, the dance started after 11 pm and the dinner (prepared by the chefs of Delmonico’s) was served at 2 am, followed by more dancing which lasted into the small hours in the morning.